 Knowing which ones are healthy fats will help you make good substitutions and lower your consumption of saturated fat without cutting anything out of your diet.

 1. Vegetable oils, monounsaturated fats

 First of all, vegetable oils are rich in oleic acid.
 This is an excellent substitute for saturated fats.
-Olive oil is probably the most popular.
+Olive oil is probably the most popular of the healthy fats.

 However, olive oil isn’t the only one able to give your body these nutrients.
 There is also hazelnut, canola, soy, and sesame oil.